-The materials that the pliers are made of is something to consider.
-Aluminum is lightweight and won’t rust or corrode like steel but it comes at the cost of strength.
+The materials that the pliers are made of are something to consider.
+Aluminum is lightweight and won’t rust or corrode like steel, but it comes at the cost of strength.
 Stainless steel is strong and corrosion resistant but at the cost of being heavier.
-Special coatings such as titanium, or teflon are also great additional features to reduce corrosion.
-Textured Slide on grips help out greatly when using the pliers and is also a great option to look out for.
-The cutter blades are also important in terms of material, tungsten carbide blades will hold up and have longevity when cutting things like hooks or wire, standard mild steel cutters will dull quickly and fail to work properly.
+Special coatings such as titanium or Teflon are also great additional features to reduce corrosion.
+Textured Slide grips help out greatly when using the pliers and are also a great option to look out for.
+The cutter blades are also important in terms of material; tungsten carbide blades will hold up and have longevity when cutting things like hooks or wire, and standard mild steel cutters will dull quickly and fail to work properly.

 Features are what really sets fishing pliers apart.
-Some features will be more important to some anglers more than others, it depends on what you do on the water on a regular basis.
+Some features will be more important to some anglers than others; it depends on what you do on the water on a regular basis.

-Line cutting capabilities are essential for virtually any angler, so it would be wise to select pliers with this feature.
-Crimping capabilities are important to anglers who need to make leaders while out on the water, if this is something you do regularly a pliers with this feature will be really beneficial and you won’t have to carry a separate crimping specific tool with you.
+Line-cutting capabilities are essential for virtually any angler, so it would be wise to select pliers with this feature.
+Crimping capabilities are important to anglers who need to make leaders while out on the water; if this is something you do regularly, pliers with this feature will be really beneficial, and you won’t have to carry a separate crimping-specific tool with you.
 Split ring teeth are essential if you need to remove hooks or split rings on your lures on a regular basis.
-Other features like tuning slots are just icing on the cake for fishing pliers, which also come in really handy if you are making your own lures either from scratch or using a lure making kit.
+Other features like tuning slots are just icing on the cake for fishing pliers, which also come in really handy if you are making your own lures either from scratch or using a lure-making kit.

-Find a pair pliers with as many features as you need and narrow it down from there.
-Lanyards and clips along with belt holders will help you from misplacing the pliers and searching for them the moment you actually need them, as well as preventing you from losing your grip and losing the pliers overboard if fishing from a boat or kayak.
+Find a pair of pliers with as many features as you need and narrow it down from there.
+Lanyards and clips, along with belt holders, will help you from misplacing the pliers and searching for them the moment you actually need them, as well as preventing you from losing your grip and losing the pliers overboard if fishing from a boat or kayak.

-The side cutters on most pliers will cut monofilament and fluorocarbon but most will struggle with with cutting braid.
-To deal with braid you need a high quality line cutter, but we reckon you are really better off bringing scissors for the braid as no matter how good the pliers, the side cutter won’t consistently cut thin braid.
+The side cutters on most pliers will cut monofilament and fluorocarbon, but most will struggle with with cutting braid.
+To deal with the braid, you need a high-quality line cutter, but we reckon you are really better off bringing scissors for the braid as no matter how good the pliers are, the side cutter won’t consistently cut thin braid.